 If you make sure that you always have water handy, it’ll be easier for you to remember to drink it and to drink it before reaching for a soda or other beverage.
 While you do get to count other fluids as water intake for the purpose of hydration, water itself is still superior health-wise to soda or sugary juice drinks.

-- If your glass water bottle breaks within the first year of purchase, we will ship you a replacement for free and cover the shipping cost
+- If your glass water bottle breaks within the first year of purchase, we will ship you a replacement for free including the shipping cost.

 When you feel hungry drink a glass of water first.

 Thirst is often mistaken for hunger, and while we do get up to 20% of our fluids from what we eat, it is far better to hydrate with the actual thing.
 If you drink a glass of water at the first sign of hunger, not only will you potentially be warding off dehydration, but you may be cutting down on some unneccessary calories.